The Single Parents Guide to Taking on Walt Disney World

 When flying, pack the kid’s carry-on backpack with necessities and a blanket or a light jacket in case it’s cold on the plane.
 Also, don’t forget to bring essentials like medicine in your carry-on bag.

-Don’t forget to pack plenty of snacks with a cooler and drinks for your trip.
+Remember to pack plenty of snacks, a cooler, and drinks for your trip.
 We have been stuck in standstill traffic several times during our travels.
-One time we sat on the interstate for about three hours.
-Thankfully, we had a cooler with plenty to eat and cold water to get us by.
+One time, we sat in traffic on the interstate for almost three hours.
+Thankfully, we had a cooler with snacks and drinks.

 Arrival Tips

-When we stay off-site, we usually check into the room, unpack, and then head straight out for groceries.
+When we stay off-site, we usually check into the room, unpack, and head straight out for groceries.
 We’ll order pizza before heading into the grocery store and then pick it up on our way back to the resort.
 That way, we have a quick meal and things to prepare during the week.
+Since I initially wrote this article, I’ve created an entire list of arrival day tips to set yourself up for success.

+Unfortunately, when it comes to table service restaurants an adult cannot order a kids’ meal.
+However, ordering an entree is not usually a requirement.
 Here’s where I like to mix things up by ordering soup and a salad.
-Or maybe an appetizer and a dessert instead of an entree.
+Or I might try an appetizer and a dessert instead of an entree.
 Take all the time you need to peruse the menu and pick the option(s) that will work best for you as a single parent.

 Safety

-As a single parent, I know safety is a huge concern when traveling alone with your children.
-But, while anything can happen anywhere, I have always felt more confident about my family’s safety at Disney than at any other destination.
+As a single parent, safety is often a significant concern when traveling.
+While anything can happen anywhere, I have always felt more confident about my family’s safety at Disney than at any other destination.

 And remember, there is safety in numbers.
 So stick together and get your children on board before the trip.
 Make sure they know that taking this trip depends on their behavior.

-As far as the Disney Parks go, you are in for an amazingly fun adventure.
-There are many attractions, things to see, performances, characters, and treats!
-You can expect to have a wonderful time.
+As far as the Disney Parks go, you are in for an incredibly fun adventure.
+The parks are packed with attractions, entertainment offerings, characters, and treats!
+You’ll have a wonderful time.

-However, there are a few situations you’ll want to have a plan for in advance.
-One of those items is restroom breaks.
+However, you’ll want to have a plan for several situations.
+For instance, restroom breaks.
 How will you handle them?
-If you are a mom/son or dad/daughter, decide on these things in advance.
-Then discuss how they will be dealt with your child before the trip.
+If you are a mom/son or dad/daughter, discuss how you will deal with them with your child before the trip.

-My solution as a single parent was always to keep my child awake and talking the best I could until we got back to the room.
-However, that didn’t always happen.
-And there was a time or two when it was a bit of an ordeal to wake him.
-Don’t get me wrong.
-We always figured things out.
+My solution as a single parent was always to keep my child awake and talk the best I could until we got back to the room.
+However, that didn’t always happen, and there was a time or two when it was a bit of an ordeal.
+But we always managed to work our way through it.

 Rides